sangeliniadi/devin-harness-test/docs/ExelWorkIntegration.md

 ## Suggested audit trail

-Per Exel.Work's own goal of "a very clear picture" of what happened, the following should be logged as structured, queryable data for every ticket, regardless of outcome:
+In line with the goal of having a clear picture of what happened, the following should be logged as structured, queryable data for every ticket, regardless of outcome:

 - Timestamp and ticket ID on every event
 - The provisional tier assigned, and which Type/Priority combination produced it